 - Sanitary Disposal Bags: Don’t throw anything away on the mountain.

 Kilimanjaro is tough, so you need to look after yourself on the mountain and listen to your body.

 - Re-hydration Sachets: These are a godsend!
-Dioralyte are the best I’ve tasted.
+Dioralyte is the best I’ve tasted.

 - Antiseptic Cream: Any will do.

-- Blister Plasters: Scholl do a great range.
+- Blister Plasters: Scholl make a great range.
 Wear even before you get blisters anywhere you think your boots might rub.

 Kilimanjaro Packing List – Electrical Equipment

 - Head Lamp: This is an absolutely essential item.
 You’ll want to have a good head torch as there is no lighting up on the mountain.

 - Camera & Case: You’re going to want a camera that’s small and lightweight.
 A GoPro is a good option, or a good compact camera like the Canon G7X Mark II.
 But whatever camera you take, just make sure you keep it snug in an inside pocket on summit night – you do not want it to get too cold, stop working and not be able to capture your moment of glory.
 I’d also keep it in your sleeping bag with you too.
 I know some people just prefer to use their phone.

 - Tripod: If you do need or want to take a tripod, I’d recommend the awesome Manfrotto PIXI tripod which is what i carry on my travels.
 It’s really small and can also be used for vlogging.